The Indianapolis Motor Speedway

 |

-Bob Cortner, a resident of Redlands, California, was a
+Bob Cortner, a resident of Redlands, California,

-ten-year veteran of midget car racing.
+was a ten-year veteran of midget car racing.

 He came to race in the Indy 500 in 1959.
-He passed his
+He

-The next day winds at the speedway were 19-29 mph.
+The next day winds at the speedway were 19-29

 Cortner entered the track to practice in his #51

 Offenhauser Cornis Engineering Special.
-He got the car
+He got

-up to 128 mph.
+the car up to 128 mph.

-On the next lap, after only 3 minutes on the track, the car
+On the next lap, after only 3 minutes on the track,

-careened out of control in turn 3.
-It flew 276 feet to the
+the car careened out of control in turn 3.
+It flew

-white line on the inside of the track, then slid 189 feet in
+276 feet to the white line on the inside of the track,

-the dirt, then shot 138 feet across the track to crash
+then slid 189 feet in the dirt, then shot 138 feet

-head-on into the outside wall and finally spun for an
+wall and finally spun for an additional 171 feet.

-The crash either threw the car out of gear or broke the
+The crash either threw the car out of gear or broke

-driver, Buddy Cagle, switched it off.
+another driver, Buddy Cagle, switched it off.

-It is thought that perhaps he got caught in a cross wind
+It is thought that perhaps he got caught in a cross

-which made him lose control.
+wind which made him lose control.

 Year Car No. Car Laps Completed Start Finish